mbudena/webapidocumentation/docs/onboardingProcess.md

 ### Phase IV: Production implementation

 Once successful end to end testing has been signed off, a production release date is scheduled.

-Pre-requisites:

-- SIM inventory: The API consumer (if making use of the CreateDeal or SIM swap operations), need to have mobile SIMs in stock.
-- Deal metadata: The API consumer (if making use of the CreateDeal or Migrate operations), will need to use valid Deals, which are provided by their Account Manager, in the form of a Deal Sheet.

 The following activities are relevant to this phase: